shanybar/event_entity_coref_ecb_plus/config_files_readme.md

 ## Configuration file for training (train_config.json):

 Used with the script src/all_models/train_model.py.
-The provided `train_config.json` file is configured for training joint model for CD entity and event coreference.
+The provided `train_config.json` file is configured to train joint model for cross-document entity and event coreference.

-Most of the attributes are self-explained (e.g. batch_size and lr) , but there are few how need to be explained:
+Most of the attributes are self-explained (e.g. batch_size and lr) , but there are few who need to be explained:
-* `char_pretrained_path/char_vocab_path`: initial character embeddings (provided in this repo in data/external/char_embed).
+* `char_pretrained_path/char_vocab_path` - initial character embeddings (provided in this repo at data/external/char_embed).
-    You can download the original embeddings from *https://github.com/minimaxir/char-embeddings*.
+    The original embeddings are available at *https://github.com/minimaxir/char-embeddings*.
-* `char_rep_size` - The character LSTM's hidden size.
+* `char_rep_size` - the character LSTM's hidden size.
 * `feature_size` - embedding size of binary features.
 * `glove_path` - path to pre-trained word embeddings.
 We used glove.6B.300d which can be downloaded from *https://nlp.stanford.edu/projects/glove/*.
-* `train_path/dev_path` - path to the pickle files of the train/dev sets, created by the build_features script.
+* `train_path/dev_path` - path to the pickle files of the train/dev sets, created by the build_features script (and can be downloaded from *https://drive.google.com/open?id=197jYq5lioefABWP11cr4hy4Ohh1HMPGK*).
 * `dev_th_range` - threshold range to tune on the validation set.
 * `entity_merge_threshold/event_merge_threshold` - merge threshold during training (for entities/events).
 * `merge_iters` -  for how many iterations to run the agglomerative clustering step (during both training and testing).
 We used 2 iterations.
 * `patient` - for how many epochs we allow the model continue training without an improvement on the dev set.
-* `use_args_feats` - whether to use argument/predicates vectors.
+* `use_args_feats` - whether to use argument/predicate vectors.
 * `use_binary_feats` -  whether to use the coreference binary features.
 * `wd_entity_coref_file` - a path to a file (provided in this repo) which contains the predictions of a WD entity coreference system on the ECB+.
-We use CoreNLP for that purpose.
+We used CoreNLP for that purpose.

 ## Configuration file for testing (test_config.json):

-Used with the script src/all_models/test_model.py .
+Used with the script src/all_models/predict_model.py .
-The provided test_config.json file is configured for testing the joint model for cross-document entity and event coreference.
+The provided test_config.json file is configured to test the joint model for cross-document entity and event coreference.

 The main attributes of this configuration files are:
-* `test_path` - path to the pickle file of the test set, created by the build_features script.
+* `test_path` - path to the pickle file of the test set, created by the build_features script (and can be downloaded from *https://drive.google.com/open?id=197jYq5lioefABWP11cr4hy4Ohh1HMPGK*).
-* `cd_event_model_path` - path to the tested event model file (provided).
+* `cd_event_model_path` - path to the tested event model file.
-* `cd_entity_model_path` - path to the tested entity model file (provided).
+* `cd_entity_model_path` - path to the tested entity model file.
 * `event_merge_threshold/entity_merge_threshold` - merge threshold during testing, tuned on the dev set.
-* `use_args_feats`- whether to use argument/predicates vectors.
+* `use_args_feats`- whether to use argument/predicate vectors.
 * `use_binary_feats` -  whether to use the coreference binary features.
 * `wd_entity_coref_file` - a path to a file (provided) which contains the predictions of a WD entity coreference system on the ECB+.
 We use CoreNLP for that purpose.
-* `event_gold_file_path` - path to the key (gold) event coreference file (for running the evaluation with the CoNLL scorer), Provided.
+* `event_gold_file_path` - path to the key (gold) event coreference file (for running the evaluation with the CoNLL scorer), provided in this repo.
-* `entity_gold_file_path` - path to the key (gold) entity coreference file (for running the evaluation with the CoNLL scorer), Provided.
+* `entity_gold_file_path` - path to the key (gold) entity coreference file (for running the evaluation with the CoNLL scorer), provided in this repo.
 * `predicted_topics_path` - path to a pickle file which contains the predicted topics, provided in this repo at data/external/document_clustering or can be obtained using the code in the folder src/doc_clustering.
 * `wd_entity_coref_file` - a path to a file (provided in this repo) which contains the predictions of a WD entity coreference system on the ECB+.
-We use CoreNLP for that purpose.
+We used CoreNLP for that purpose.